Jose-Vieira/Churn_Modelling/README.md

 # Churn_Modelling
-Churn Modelling with Deep Learning
+Churn Modelling with Deep Learning Using Keras